christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 **Step 2:** Install StatiCrypt via npm

 Run `npm install -g https://github.com/TUHHStartupEngineers/staticrypt` in your terminal.
 If you get the error: `errno 13 permission denied`, you don't have the permission to install it.
-To resolve this error put `sudo` (for unix systems) in front of the command and enter your password if prompted.
+To resolve this error put `sudo` (for unix systems) in front of the command and enter your password (your password for e.g. unlocking your account on Windows/MacOS) if prompted.

 **Step 3:** Set your password and store it in your global environment